dekstroza/mongonaut/Readme.md

 compiled binary inside, using provided Dockerfile.

 ## Building
-Code can be built with maven.
+Code can be built with maven, and selection of dynamically or statically linked image is done with maven property -Dstatic.
+If the property is ommited, by default image will be built with dynamic linking.

 ### Maven Build
 Build is performed with spotify's dockerfile maven plugin.
 To skip Graal build, run `/mvnw -Ddockerfile.skip clean install` which will build only the jar.